Equine Assisted

 Horses are congruent animals and if a human is incongruent or “faking” an emotion (acting happy when they are sad) the horse will not let the human come near them.
 This incongruence sends off an uncertainty which could put the horse at risk so they withdraw.

-Why Choose Skye Therapy Solutions?
+Why Choose Skye Therapy?

 Jacqueline Lauko (Johnson), NCC, MC, LPC is the founder of this Arizona practice.

-Jacqui has earned certifications in trauma, personal training (2020), clinical hypnosis (2018), Hatha Yoga (2024), Trauma Sensitive Yin Yoga (2025), Reiki (2020), somatic experiencing (2024), Equid Nexus IFS equine engaged parts work (2023 & 2024), Equine body work through Elemental Acupressure (2019), and EAGALA (2011).
+Jacqui has earned certificates in trauma, art therapy interventions (2015), Equine Somatic Pathways™ (2025) personal training (2020), clinical hypnosis (2018), Hatha Yoga (2024), Trauma Sensitive Yin Yoga (2025), Reiki (2020), Somatic Experiencing® (2024), Equid Nexus® IFS equine engaged parts work (2023 & 2024), Equine body work through Elemental Acupressure (2019), and EAGALA® (2011).
 She has attended training with the legendary Linda Kohanov (2009 & 2023).
-Lastly, she earned a certificate in equine behavior from The University of Denver in 2024.
+Lastly, she earned a certificate in equine behavior from the University of Denver in 2024.
 Jacqui provides consultation on best practices for treatment centers and private agencies.
+She also publishes tips on running a successful private EAP/EAL practice on Facebook and YouTube.

 Jacqui developed a passion for working with children at a young age.
-She worked with Autistic children in the North Carolina school system where she helped to design a program for them so they could be integrated with general ed classes.
+She worked with Autistic children in the North Carolina school system, where she helped to design a program for them so they could be integrated with general Ed classes.
 Her dream was to incorporate children with animals as a way to heal from mental illness and life stressors.
 She is a passionate individual who will go above and beyond for her clients.

 Jacqui has been counseling children and young adults in Arizona since 2011, and has been working with horses since 1999.
 What began as a passion for riding soon evolved into a career through offering riding lessons & training.
 Since 2004, Jacqui has been a member of several animal rescues and has been studying animal behavior since she was in high school.
-She was initially trained in EAGALA (Equine Assisted Growth and Learning Association) and has attended some EponaQuest workshops.
-Most recently, she completed training in the Equid Nexus model which integrates horses with Internal Family Systems (IFS).
-Jacqui is currently on a waitlist for clients at her rate of $250-$300 per session.
+She was initially trained in EAGALA® (Equine Assisted Growth and Learning Association) and has attended some EponaQuest® workshops.
+She has completed training in the Equid Nexus® model, which integrates horses with Internal Family Systems™ (IFS).
+Most recently, Jacqui & her staff have completed the Equine Somatic Pathways™ training by Cara Gereau.
+Jacqui is currently on a waitlist for clients at her rate of $265-$300 per session.
 Her associates have openings if you navigate to the providers page.

 black jacket employees

-She is a board approved licensed clinical supervisor who runs an international consultation group for equine assisted psychotherapy/learning professionals.
+She is a board-approved licensed clinical supervisor who runs an international consultation group for equine-assisted psychotherapy/learning professionals.
 Early on in her career, she was the head social worker at the largest freestanding inpatient psychiatric facility.
-She is an empath which helps her to understand her clients on a deeper level which helps them progress in a way that fits them best.
-She has a passion for treating people who have physical limitations due to medical conditions as she herself has EDS (Ehler Danlos Syndrome) which has impacted her ability to train and ride horses as often as she would like.
+She is an empath, which helps her to understand her clients on a deeper level, which helps them progress in a way that fits them best.
+She has a passion for treating people who have physical limitations due to medical conditions, as she herself has EDS (Ehler Danlos Syndrome), which has impacted her ability to train and ride horses as often as she would like.
 She has overcome much of her limited mobility by utilizing positive psychology, IFS, daily yoga and homeopathic remedies.
-She is a fighter and refused to let this diagnosis ruin her passion to be active both riding horses, swimming and hiking.
+She is a fighter and refused to let this diagnosis ruin her passion to be active, both riding horses, swimming and hiking.
 This has pushed her to be an even stronger therapist and advocate for her clients who have been given undesirable “labels”.

 Here at Skye Therapy, we have a parenting program consisting of meeting with the child/teen alone for 3 sessions with the 4th session being with the parents alone.
 This model of therapy has a faster outcome because we partner with your parenting style to improve your child’s behaviors and reduce symptoms.
-We also suggest proven parenting books that are easy to follow and provide real life examples.
+We also suggest proven parenting books that are easy to follow and provide real-life examples.
 Jacqui ensures the family is involved in every step and stays in close contact between sessions.
-Counselor-client fit is our main goal so we do 3 trial sessions to ensure we are a good fit and vice versa!
+Counselor-client fit is our main goal, so we do 3 trial sessions to ensure we are a good fit and vice versa!

 We excel at relational attunement, which is why we prioritize building genuine rapport rather than immediately focusing on goals or techniques.
 If you are seeking a therapist who will “teach coping skills” and “get right to work” we are not the agency for you.
-We strive to build a healthy client-therapist attachment prior to doing any “therapy techniques.”
+We strive to build a healthy client-therapist attachment before doing any “therapy techniques.”
 This makes the treatment even more effective and reduces recidivism within our specialty population.

 All of our animals are fully vetted & assessed by a behaviorist.
 Dr. Susan Fay of Sacred Spaces https://www.drsusanfay.com/(see photo of her and Fiji) is our equine behaviorist and Gina Kraus is our K9 behaviorist.